rleekin/kubectl-basics/kubectl/step8.md

-This command shows details about your cluster configuration
+Check to see if the deployment is in the "Ready" stage.

 `kubectl get deployment`{{execute}}

-This will not show anything because it shows the default
+Notice the deployment was automatical deployed to the Default Namespace.

-Shortcut Tip:
+Pro Tip:
-`kubectl get deploy` works as well
+`kubectl get deploy` is a shorten version of the command above.